9 Best Free Note-Taking Apps (2026)

 Joplin is the open-source note-taking app for people who take privacy seriously.
 End-to-end encryption, local storage, and the ability to sync through Dropbox, OneDrive, Nextcloud, or your own WebDAV server -- all at no cost.

-The app supports Markdown, has a web clipper, handles attachments, and offers a plugin system.
+The app supports Markdown, has a web clipper for saving articles, handles attachments, and offers a plugin system.
 It's not as polished as Notion or Bear, but it's functional and trustworthy.
-Joplin Cloud exists if you want hassle-free sync (starting at EUR 2.40/month annual), but it's entirely optional.
+Joplin Cloud exists if you want hassle-free sync:

-Best for: Privacy-conscious users who want an open-source alternative to Evernote.
+Best for: Privacy-conscious users who want an open-source alternative to Evernote with end-to-end encryption and no lock-in.

 5. Microsoft OneNote

 OneNote is free as a standalone app and comes bundled with every Microsoft 365 subscription.
-The freeform canvas is unlike anything else -- you can place text, drawings, images, and audio anywhere on the page, like a digital notebook.
+The freeform canvas is unlike anything else -- you can place text, drawings, images, and audio anywhere on the page, like a digital notebook with infinite space.

 In early 2026, OneNote added native image cropping and redesigned checkboxes.
-The desktop app is now the primary version (OneNote for Windows 10 is deprecated).
+The desktop app is now the primary version (OneNote for Windows 10 is deprecated and no longer updated).

-Best for: Students and professionals already using Microsoft 365.
+Best for: Students and professionals already using Microsoft 365 who want a freeform digital notebook.

-Limitation: Copilot costs extra.
+Limitation: Copilot costs $20-30/mo extra.
 The app can feel bloated.
-And the notebook/section/page hierarchy doesn't map well to how most people think about organizing notes.
+The notebook/section/page hierarchy doesn't map well to how most people think about organizing notes.
+And search, while functional, is slower than Obsidian or Notion for large note collections.

 6. Logseq